Ashish-Sunil-Vaidya/snake_game-group_miniproject-python-pygame/README.md

 - (2) on the numpad: Increase the velocity of the snake.

          What is new in this version?

-        - For users
-            - Added encryption to password 🔐.

         - For developers
             - Shifted all database queries to a single file 📄
             - Used SHA256 hashing algorithm for encrypting passwords 🔑